Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 == Isabelle

-From proving the prime number theorem @prime-number-theorem, over a verified microkernel @verified-microkernel, all the way to a formalization of a sequential Java-like programming language @jinja, Isabelle has been used for various and numerous formalisations and proofs since its initial relesae in 1986.
+From proving the prime number theorem @prime-number-theorem, over a verified microkernel @verified-microkernel, all the way to a formalization of a sequential Java-like programming language @jinja, Isabelle has been used for various and numerous formalizations and proofs since its initial release in 1986.
 Additionally, the Archive of Formal Proofs #footnote[https://www.isa-afp.org/] hosts a journal-style collection of many more of such proofs.

 // #quote(attribution: <paulson-next-700>, block: true)[Isabelle was not designed; it evolved.
 Not everyone likes this idea.]